bigmudcake/docker-sogo/README.md

-# SOGo for Docker
+# SOGo v3 Activesync for Docker

 [SOGo](http://www.sogo.nu) is fully supported and trusted groupware server with a focus on scalability and open standards.
 SOGo is released under the GNU GPL/LGPL v2 and above.

-This Dockerfile packages SOGo as packaged by Inverse, SOGo's creators, together with Apache 2 and memcached.
+This Dockerfile packages SOGo v3 as packaged by Inverse, SOGo's creators, together with Apache 2 and memcached.
+I would like to acknowledge the upstream project [JensErat/docker-sogo](https://github.com/JensErat/docker-sogo) in which most of this project including the contents of this README file is based.

-There are different flavors of this Docker image, added as tags.
-To checkout a specific flavor, use `jenserat/docker:[tag]` as image name.
-By default, `latest` wil be used.

-  - **latest**: normal SOGo release
-  - **nightly**: nightly builds, rebuild automatically
-  - **activesync**: like latest, but includes ActiveSync module
+There is only one flavor of this Docker image which includes Activesync & MySQL support but does not include Postgresql support.

     Please be aware that ActiveSync uses patented technology and might require negotiating with Microsoft.
 From the [SOGo documentation](http://www.sogo.nu/files/docs/SOGo%20Installation%20Guide.pdf):

     > In order to use the SOGo ActiveSync support code in production